 Cabrini's accounting program prepares students for careers in accounting, professional examinations, and graduate studies.
-Its cooperative education program enables Accounting majors to integrate classroom theory with practical experience.
+Its internship program enables Accounting majors to integrate classroom theory with practical experience.

 Employment opportunities for accounting majors are available in public accounting, industrial (private) accounting, government, not-for-profit organizations, and education.

 Accounting is a rewarding profession that requires an undergraduate degree.
-Opportunities increase for those individuals with experience (i.e., cooperative education), graduate education (i.e., MBA), and certification (i.e., CPA, CMA, CIA).
+Opportunities increase for those individuals with experience (i.e., internships), graduate education (i.e., Master of Accounting), and certification (i.e., CPA, CMA, CIA).

 All of the business major programs at Cabrini include a common business core which recognizes the 'enterprise' nature of today's business world that integrates the various strategic areas of business.

-Special RequirementsStudents transferring into the marketing program from another college must complete a minimum of 18 Cabrini College Business Department credits, 15 credits of which must be 300-level or above marketing courses.
+Special RequirementsStudents transferring into the accounting program from another college must complete a minimum of 18 Cabrini College Business Department credits, 15 credits of which must be 300-level or above accounting courses.